rtshkmr/mothernotes/security/webappSecurityNotes.md

 - TRACE: just echoes back the request
 - PUT and DELETE mostly disabled

-- note that trace, put, delete may not have been enabled for all servers...
+- **nb:** that trace, put, delete may not have been enabled for all servers...

 ## lab2 HTTP method enumeration

 self signed http ssl certificate?

-- purpose: get some interesting insights on what's available
+- **purpose**: get some interesting insights on what end points and info is available on a server

+### dirb: a web content scanner

-- first thing is to check what services there are: using `dirb <ipaddr>`
+- first thing is to check what services there are: using `dirb <ipaddr>` It is a _dictionary attack_ to find the present directories.
-   - has a dict of ipaddr and it will see if that dir exists under that place as there is no definite way to find all directories present on the server if the directory listed is not allowed (which is the common case), dirb is trying different directory names from the dictionary to see if this specific one exist
+   - has a dict of ipaddrs and it will see if that dir exists for that ipaddr as there is no definite way to find all directories present on the server if the directory listed is not allowed (which is the common case), dirb is trying different directory names from the dictionary to see if this specific one exist
-    It is dictionary attack to find the present directories.

-    . dirb will be able to show us the common dir.
     . we might look at uploads dir to see if there's some interesting stuff left available: see "google dorking" where info available in the uploads dir shows up via google searches look at "google site operators"